 As a television producer for over 20 years, I get asked a lot of questions about how to pitch media and what they’re looking for.
 During my career as a news producer I saw a lot of awesome pitches and even more that I deleted without a second look.

 Now as a media trainer who works with authors to get and keep media attention, I’ve helped dozens of non-fiction and fiction writers to prepare for media opportunities.
+I even have a resource all about pitching — it’s called the Media Pitch Guide and you can get access right here.

 But it all goes back to pitching media and making sure you’re giving them what they want before you ever get interviewed.
 And for authors it makes a big difference when it comes to who will get booked on a show or podcast and who will not.